Choose the right childcare

 They must have a certain ratio of staff per child which varies depending on the ages of the children in their care.

-Just like other registered childcare these clubs can access funding to help with the cost of childcare, including free childcare for 3 and 4-year-olds.
+Just like other registered childcare these clubs can access funding to help with the cost of childcare, including funded childcare for 3 and 4-year-olds.
 This means you can choose different options, such as using:

 - a pre-school or playgroup during term time and a club during the school holidays